Eco House Designs by Eco Architects

 - Improves our quality of life

-Sustainability starts from everyday practices and it’s up to us to decide to incorporate it in our daily lives.
+Reducing environmental impacts starts from everyday practices and it’s up to us to decide to incorporate it in our daily lives.
 This requires a strong shift in our behaviors, attitudes and habits whether in our home, workplace or elsewhere.
-Moreover, going green at home is often one of the first steps to a sustainable lifestyle.
+Moreover, going green at home is often one of the first steps to a ‘green’.
 As it is the place where we eat, sleep and spend most of the time with our family, it should be the first thing to which we turn our attention.

 The highest concept of green building is passive homes, a design which takes advantage of the climate to maintain a comfortable temperature range at home, reducing hot and cold spots.
 This can eliminate the need for auxiliary heating or cooling which accounts for about 40% of energy use in the average Australian home.